Brad Bird: Career

-Initial years

-Disney and development deals (1978–1984)
+Development deals and collaborate with Spielberg (1978–1989)

 Within two years, Bird accepted a job as an animator at Walt Disney Productions.
 Bird arrived at the studio in the midst of a transition: much of the studio's original creative staff were retiring, leaving the studio to a new generation of artists.
 What was left of the original staff got along with the newcomers, but Bird clashed with the middlemen in charge.
 While animating at Disney, he became a part of a small group of animators who worked in a suite of offices inside the original studio called the "Rat's Nest".
 There, Bird openly criticized the state of the studio, and characterized senior leadership as unwilling to take risk.
 He felt as though he was standing behind the studio's original principles.
 This volatile attitude prompted his firing by animation administrator Edward Hansen.
 He left Disney after only two years; he received credits on The Small One (1978) and The Fox and the Hound (1981), and went uncredited on Mickey's Christmas Carol (1983) and The Black Cauldron (1985).

 Bird was dispirited with the state of the American animation industry, and he considered his departure from Disney as the end of his long-held love of the form.
 Still, he pulled together funds to make A Portfolio of Projects, a demo reel of potential animated projects, ones he felt the medium was capable of.
 Bird was hopeful of receiving financial backing from other studios, but ended up frustrated by Hollywood's development system: "for every good project I've made, I've got equally good projects that are sitting [un-produced by] various studios," he said in 2018.
 He relocated to the Bay Area, eager to become a part of its burgeoning film scene, which birthed films like Apocalypse Now and The Black Stallion.
 He tried for several years to adapt Will Eisner's comic book The Spirit to feature animation, but studios declined, unwilling to take a risk given Disney's dominance.
-He briefly attempted a computer-animated film at Lucasfilm with Ed Catmull, presaging his later work with Pixar.
+He briefly attempted a computer-animated film at Lucasfilm with Edwin Catmull, presaging his later work with Pixar.
 "He had all these ideas for making animated movies, but he didn't have a technical bone in his body and he didn't have any tolerance that you would need to have at the time to put up with some of the awfulness of the early technology," said Alvy Ray Smith.
 Bird's next credit was as an animator on the dark animated drama The Plague Dogs (1982); he was also fired by the film's director, Martin Rosen, during its production.